-While Columbia’s winter weather is typically quite lovely (can you say 75 degree days in December?), there are always a few weeks when all the hot cocoa + blankets are necessary.
-With three rivers, a national park, Lake Murray, an abundance of neighborhood parks and walking/hiking trails galore, there’s no shortage of outdoor fun in this city.
-But some days, there aren't enough warm coats in the world to get you to hang outside... and we feel you.
+With three rivers, a national park, Lake Murray, an abundance of neighborhood parks and walking/hiking trails galore, there’s no shortage of outdoor fun in Columbia SC.
+But some days, there aren't enough raincoats in the world to get you to hang outside (we see you, afternoon showers ☔️)... and we feel you.
 Relax and enjoy some good old-fashioned kindness from the company you came with + the company you’re sure to meet with these seven indoor activities in Columbia SC.

 Just a skip down from The Grand sits Nickelodeon Theatre.
-This old-fashioned, arthouse movie theatre, affectionately called 'The Nick' by locals, maintains its classic Hollywood glamour with updated amenities and contemporary art.
-An epicenter for indie films, big picture hits and special events (hey, Indie Grits), this local favorite is shaking up the traditional catch-a-flick experience.
+This old-fashioned, art house movie theatre, affectionately called 'The Nick' by locals, maintains its classic Hollywood glamour with updated amenities and contemporary art.
+An epicenter for indie films, big picture hits and special events, this local favorite is shaking up the traditional catch-a-flick experience.
 With two small theatres, you get a more intimate experience with better prices.
 Indulge in a glass of vino, a beer, or a soda + some popcorn and candy to make this experience extra special.

 Also on bustling Main Street, the Columbia Museum of Art often serves as the headquarters for the creative set.
-While away a few hours perusing the rotating national exhibits and community gallery.
-Past exhibits have included artists from Andy Warhol to Salvador Dali.
+Leave the rain behind and explore the countryside of Giverny, France when you witness the work of Monet, part of the museum’s permanent collection.
+When here, you’ll be transfixed by the eclectic collections and can’t help but spend a few hours perusing the rotating national exhibits and community gallery.
+Past exhibits have included works from Andy Warhol to Salvador Dali to life-size sculptures from Auguste Rodin.
 Be sure to check the museum's events calendar before you go if you want to catch a gallery tour for some behind-the-scenes intel.
-Selfie with the Chihuly chandelier or it didn’t happen.
+Selfie with the can’t-miss Chihuly chandelier or it didn’t happen.

-If you have a few kiddos on your hands, pop across the parking lot from the South Carolina State Museum and take your tribe to EdVenture, the largest children’s museum in the Southeast.
+If you have a few kiddos on your hands, pop across the parking lot from the South Carolina State Museum and take your crew to EdVenture, the largest children’s museum in the Southeast.
 Here you’ll run into Eddie, “the world’s largest 10-year-old boy.”
 Eddie serves as a 40-ft. tall educational jungle gym for the little ones.
-Among other exhibits, the kiddos can learn how to cook with a real chef, practice as a newscaster or meteorologist, and take control of the captain’s seat in a flight simulator.
-Now, go home and put the kiddos (and yourself!) to rest.
-Trust us, you will all be tuckered out by the end of this trip.
+Climb inside to see how his heart works and see if you can catch what he had for lunch.
+Among other exhibits, the whole family can learn how to cook with a real chef, practice as a newscaster or meteorologist, and take control of the captain’s seat in a flight simulator.
+Now, go home and put the youngsters (and yourself!) to rest.
+Trust us, you will all be tuckered out by the end of this jam-packed trip.

 Beer tour anyone?
-While many of the stops on Columbia’s beer scene are known for their patios, sometimes it’s best to stay closer to the bar.
-Try a beer tour in The Vista, by checking out Twisted Spur Brewing where you can see the beer being brewed behind the bar.
-Next up, head to Casual Pint for a competitive game of Battleship or Connect 4.
-Finish up this district with new kid on the block, Columbia Craft Brewing Co.
+While many of the stops on Columbia’s beer scene are known for their patios, sometimes it’s best to stay closer to the bar for convenience and cool air.
+After all of your travels in The Vista, duck into Twisted Spur Brewing where you can see the beer being brewed behind the bar.
+Since you’re already in the area take a visit to Columbia Craft Brewing Co.
 Its insides are donned with local artwork, and its beer glasses are totally Insta-worthy.
-Check out a whole list of beer stops in our Bites + Brews guide—guaranteed to make a cold January weekend a little warmer.
+If you can’t tell by now, we feel that a little inclement weather doesn’t have to ruin that Friday-night fun.
+Take a free tour of the brewhouse, production facility, and learn about the story that is Steel Hands Brewing.
+Weekend tours are first-come-first served with a maximum of 12 people.
+So, get your friend who is always fashionably late to put a little pep in their step.
+Check out a whole list of beer stops in our Bites + Brews guide—guaranteed to make any rainy weekend a little sunnier.